daphne-eu/daphne/CONTRIBUTING.md

 **Contribution workflow**

-To contribute to the source code, please clone the repository, create a new branch, develop your changes in that branch, and finally make a merge request (aka pull request) to have your changes integrated into the master branch.
+To contribute to the source code, please clone the repository, create a new branch, develop your changes in that branch, and finally make a merge request (aka pull request) to have your changes integrated into the main branch.
 Please note that you can create as many branches and merge requests as you want, it's a really lightweight thing.

 - *Cloning the repository.*

-  `git clone --recursive https://github.com/daphne-eu/daphne.git`, as described in [Getting Started](https://github.com/daphne-eu/daphne/blob/master/doc/GettingStarted.md).
+  `git clone --recursive https://github.com/daphne-eu/daphne.git`, as described in [Getting Started](doc/GettingStarted.md).

 - *Working on your own branch.*